Calais Jungle: Facilities and infrastructure

 In 2015, a Médecins Sans Frontières (MSF) doctor who had worked in the camp for ten days claimed that the conditions were worse than anything she had seen in African slums.
 Access to water taps and showers was inadequate.
 Médecins du Monde stated in July 2015 that there was "insufficient drinking water (30 taps), practically no toilets (20 for 3,000 people), insufficient food, inadequate health care."
+As a result of these conditions, residents faced numerous health challenges.
+For example, Médecins du Monde estimated that up to 40% of people they treated in the camp had scabies, a contagious parasitic condition common in refugee camps and other crowded institutions worldwide.
 Roads could be mapped in the camp and some lighting was installed through its centre; although most of the camp was unlit, residents reported feeling vulnerable at night.

 Residents built dwellings and set up amenities, including shops, restaurants, hair dressers and places of worship.
 Food critic A. A. Gill ate at a nameless restaurant run by Mohammed Ali from Peshawar, rating both food and atmosphere four out of five, commenting that the main course was "a properly, cleverly crafted and wholly unexpected dish, made with finesse".
 After an appeal by NGOs to the court in Lille that the amenities were vital for feeding residents, a judge blocked authorities from attempting to raze restaurants and shops in August 2016, ruling there was no legal basis for the demolitions.